The World Is Gathering To Save Us From Climate Change. It’s Not Going Well.

 Although there will likely be repeated calls for new, more ambitious climate goals at the Poland talks, a half dozen or so climate experts told BuzzFeed News, there’s little expectation that those commitments, especially from the world’s largest countries and emitters, will be made anytime soon.

-“I don't see any potential here for a big new commitment,” Keohane, of the Environmental Defense Fund, said.
+“I don't see any potential here for a big new commitment,” Keohane said.

 -